wwwwaiting/FlourishingBusinessCanvasApp/deliverables/iteration-03.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?

 **To-Do lists, "Trello"**

 We are using "Trello" for managing weekly workload, assigning work to team members, and tracking issues.
 Trello provides a digital board which is highly customizable, and it helps us to list our unfinished tasks, finished tasks, and identify tasks needed to be reviewed.
 We will organize the work based on scrum principles and prioritize certain tasks based on partner needs.